 Almost Anything You Buy Can Be a Write-Off

-You’ll be very glad to know that for any audio, lighting, electronics, or software you purchase in 2011, you can write-off the full cost up to a limit of $500,000 (and who has that much to spend?), rather than taking the standard deprecation deduction allowed by the IRS.
+You’ll be very glad to know that for any audio, lighting, electronics, or software you purchase each year, you can write-off the full cost up to a limit of $500,000 (and who has that much to spend?), rather than taking the standard depreciation deduction allowed by the IRS.
 How?
 Because of enhanced small business expensing (Section 179 expensing).

 With so many great deals available at the DJ Expo, and historically low rates on credit cards, the “Perfect Mix” is available for you to make the investment in new gear this summer.

-For those Mobile entertainers who started a business 2011, you can also deduct up to $10,000 as business start–up expenditure.
+For those Mobile entertainers who started a business this year, you can also deduct up to $10,000 as business start–up expenditure.

 Jerry Bazata – Money Answer Man